 for Graduate Outcomes (Accounting and Finance)Times & Sunday Times Good University Guide 2023

 for Accounting & FinanceComplete University Guide 2023

 - Head of Department of Accounting: Dr Danielle McConville

 - BSc Accounting Programme Director: Dr Danielle McConville

-MSc Accounting and Finance Programme Director: Dr Martin Quinn
+- MSc Accounting and Finance Programme Director: Professor Martin Quinn